• Skip to primary navigation

 Jump to Recipe Print Recipe

-This is a classic chili recipe with a twist adding ground and smoked sausage for more flavor!
-This easy slow cooker chili with sausage is full of onions, peppers, beans and tomatoes making it a hearty chili.
-It has delicious smoky earthy flavors and a hint of spiciness.
-The slow cooker pretty much does most of the work for you when it comes to this chili!
+This is a classic chili recipe with a twist – adding ground and smoked sausage for more flavor!
+This easy slow cooker chili with sausage is packed with onions, peppers, beans and tomatoes, making it a tasty hearty satisfying meal.
+It has rich, smoky earthy notes with just a hint of spice, and the slow cooker pretty much does all the work for you.

 Two bowls of chili surrounded by a napkin, glass of drink, and lime and parsley garnish.